 In this video you see how it is made:

-In case you’d like to hang the face cast on the wall you’ll need to put a paper clip/wire into the wet plaster and let the plaster cure.
+In case you’d like to hang your DIY Drawing Cast on the wall you’ll need to put a paper clip/wire into the wet plaster and let the plaster cure.

 When my face cast had cured I added some facial details whith ceramic modelling clay.
 Now it has eyebrows, open eyes and head hair.